hphelion/documentation/devplatform/preview/windows_overview.md

 ### Management tool set:

-* ALS Cluster management (*cf-mgmt*): This tool adds Windows DEAs and SQL Server services to your cluster.
 * ALS Client (*helion*): This tool deploys .NET applications (run with the <code>--stack win2012r2</code> switch).
 The ALS client can deploy Windows applications from Windows, Linux, or MacOS X environments.

 ### .NET tool set: